Joseph Vaz: Oratorian

 When Vaz returned to Goa, he spent his time preaching in the surrounding villages.
 He also joined a group of priests of the archdiocese who had decided to live together in a religious community.
 The group was formally erected as a community of the Congregation of the Oratory of St. Philip Neri on 25 September 1685, the first native religious community in the diocese.
 They took charge of the Church of the Holy Cross of Miracles, where they established their residence.
-Vaz was elected first provost of the community.

 Dutch Ceylon mission (1687–1711)

 Hearing of the distressful situation of the Catholics of Ceylon who reportedly had no priests for many years, Vaz desired to go to their rescue.
 But instead he was named Superior of the Canara Mission, a post which he occupied for three years.
 In 1686, Vaz obtained permission to give up this office and to proceed to Ceylon.
-He stopped in the Keladi Kingdom in 1686–1687 for a few months on his way to Ceylon, where helped by his companions, he attended to the spiritual needs of the local Christians.
-Disguised as a mendicant, he reached the port of Tuticorin on Easter Sunday 1687.

-Mannar

-Joseph Vaz and his servant John embarked, with great trepidation as, in keeping with their disguise as labourers, they carried no baggage and the sacred vessels for Mass and an altar stone were concealed about their person.
-At that time the journey took 3 or 4 days and never more than a week but a very severe storm which burst soon after the ship put to sea delayed its progress and compelled the Captain to take shelter in Mannar.
-As Joseph Vaz and his servant did not have a stock of foodstuffs and therefore depended on the charity of their fellow passengers who were themselves in short supply, they were put on shore in a state of exhaustion, famished, thirsty and penniless.
-They remained in the town of Mannar for some days begging from door to door and as soon as they regained sufficient strength sailed for Jaffna on the strength of the passports issued to them at Tuticorin.
-As they had embarked from Mannar they escaped all scrutiny on arrival at Jaffna.